openenergymonitor/learn/view/sustainable-energy/energy/zerocarbonbritain.md

-## Building on the ZeroCarbonBritain Energy Model
+## Learning from the ZeroCarbonBritain Energy Model

+By: Trystan Lea

 The ZeroCarbonBritain energy model is a 10-year hourly energy model developed by the ZeroCarbonBritain team at the Centre for Alternative Technology.
 The model underpins their wider zero carbon scenario showing how demand for transport, heat and traditional electricity can be met from a variable renewable supply and biomass based backup system.